 This research has great implications for students in STEM (Science Technology Engineering and Mathematics) fields.
 Viewing the world through a growth mindset motivates students to continue to learn and grow in the face of adversity.
 Somewhere during the middle school years, many students tune out to math because it is challenging.
 They are used to instant success and worry that they may not succeed right away.
 Maybe learning about the growth mindset will keep them tuned into math and all the exciting challenges it presents.

-Play this Growth Mindset Music Mix for your students while you explain the different mindsets to them.
+Play a Mindset Music Mix for your students while you explain the different mindsets to them.
 Music can be a powerful motivator, just like the growth mindset.